BigChemistry-RobotLab/explaining_a_chemical_language_model/readme.md

-# Explainability Techniques for Chemical Language Models
+# What can Attribution Methods show us about Chemical Language Models
-This repository accompanies the paper 'Explainability Techniques for Chemical Language Models' with code to reproduce the results and apply the technique to other self-attention encoder architectures.
+This repository accompanies the paper (What can Attribution Methods show us about Chemical Language Models)[https://pubs.rsc.org/en/content/articlelanding/2024/dd/d4dd00084f] with code to reproduce the results and apply the technique to other self-attention encoder architectures.
-The original preprint can be found on Arxiv: https://arxiv.org/abs/2305.16192

 The repository uses is split into the following structure and uses DVC + Hydra to configure runs.
 ```